osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 Configuring XRootD Authorization
 ================================

-XRootD offers several authentication options [security plugins](https://xrootd.slac.stanford.edu/doc/dev50/sec_config.htm) to validate incoming credentials, such as bearer tokens, X.509 proxies, and VOMS proxies.
+XRootD offers several authentication options using [security plugins](https://xrootd.slac.stanford.edu/doc/dev50/sec_config.htm) to validate incoming credentials, such as bearer tokens, X.509 proxies, and VOMS proxies.

 In the case of X.509 and VOMS proxies, after the incoming credential has been mapped to a username or groupname, the